 - Note that enemy models without magic weapons can't hurt you in melee, but they can engage you.

-- Once they do that you're in melee and your target selection is limited to just models in melee (as explained above).
+- If they engage you then you're in melee and your target selection is limited to just models in melee (as explained above).

 Gunfighter + an AOE weapon